 The risk of getting side effects from Neuriva Plus is very low.
 The ingredients are mostly vitamins which you’ll find in food, along with Cofee Fruit Extract and Phosphatidylserine which are generally seen as safe.

-With Focus Factor, it’s a bit different story.
-For one, it contains a huge amount of ingredients, which automatically increases the risk of negative interactions.
-Plus, some of its ingredients don’t have their doses shown, so we can’t asses them for potential side effects.
+In terms of Focus Factor side effects, it’s a different story.
+Focus Factor contains a huge amount of ingredients, which automatically increases the risk of negative interactions.
+Plus, some of its ingredients have hidden doses on the label, preventing us from assesing them for potential side effects.

-Neuriva Plus has over 1400 reviews on Amazon.
-The reviews are positive for the most part, but there are a few reports of some minor side effects, in rarer cases, insomnia as well.
+Neuriva Plus has over 1400 testimonials on Amazon.
+The reviews are positive for the most part, with an occassional report of some minor side effects, and in rare cases, insomnia as well.

-Focus Factor is a bit less popular, although it boasts similar score on Amazon.
-It seems to be well-accepted by most users.
-It’s questionable how many of these reviews are legitimate though – the same goes for Neuriva.
+Focus Factor is a bit less popular, though it boasts a similar score on Amazon.
+It’s well-accepted by many of its customers.
+One Focus Factor review said; “Tablets work but are hard to swallow.
+Kindly reduce the size and maybe for two to be taken at a go instead of one tablet.”
+It’s worth keeping in mind that it’s questionable how many of these testimonials are legitimate – the same goes for Neuriva.